marios-code-path/demo-chat/chat-persistence-cassandra/QUERY.md

             val kind: String
     ) : Key<T>

-Cluster vs Partition key?
+#### Cluster vs Partition key?

 Without getting too far into the forest.
 Cassandra uses a token(partition_key) function that determines the server/node of said record.
 This is then a requirement that every column family have a PARTITION key.
 Thus, using partition_key as a sorting concern is an incorrect application of this key type.
 To apply sorting through column family records on a particular node, we can use a Cluster Key.

+#### User Defined Type in Cassandra

+Since Key is shared on every data model in our domain we want to additionally consort to our application when type conversion occurs.

 ## Custom Query Reasons

-limitations are overcommed easily by writing an own implementation in  [Spring Data Custom Repositories](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.custom-implementations).
+Next we can perform non-trivial operations by writing an own implementation in  [Spring Data Custom Repositories](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.custom-implementations).

 # Custom Repositories with CQL